 A recently enacted FL law could thwart a class action lawsuit by Glades residents whose health and finances have suffered due to widespread burning of sugarcane in western Palm Beach County.

 The sweetness of sugar is found among the fibers of the inner stalks of the sugarcane plant.
 Part of the process of harvesting sugarcane involves removing the leafy outer stalks of the plant, leaving the soft, inner stalks, which are then cut down and processed.
 The fastest way to get rid of the outer stalk is to set the sugarcane field on fire which sends air pollution, in the form of smoke, into the surrounding area.
 A slower, and therefore more expensive method is to cut off the outer stalks by hand or by machine, but this method, called “green harvesting,” causes little or no pollution.
 Major sugar-producing countries such as Brazil and Thailand have laws banning sugarcane burning, and have therefore switched to green harvesting, but sugarcane burning remains widespread in Florida, largely due to the powerful sugarcane industry lobby.
 Glades residents whose health has been harmed and whose property values have declined due to the pollution have filed a class action lawsuit against Florida’s biggest sugar producers, but the newly enacted Right to Farm Act may deal a blow to their efforts to collect damages.
-If you have suffered an illness related to industrial pollution near your place of residence, contact a Palm Beach County mass torts lawyer.
+If you have suffered an illness related to industrial pollution near your place of residence, contact a Boca Raton product liability lawyer.